Frequently Asked Questions

 Q: I am going on 58 and have just been diagnosed with keratoconus.
 My doctor has recommended contact lenses but I've never worn them before and I'm worried that I may not be able to handle them at my age.

 A: Give contact lenses a try.
-Handling lenses is far less difficult than you would imagine and the improvement in your vision is likely to be subtantial.
+Handling lenses is far less difficult than you would imagine and the improvement in your vision is likely to be substantial.
 Make sure that you find a contact lens specialist who is patient and is willing to take the time needed to properly train you on how to insert and remove your contact lenses and how to care for them.
 With sufficient training it would be most unusual that lens handling would prevent you from being able to use contact lenses.
 Back to Top

 Q: Can I take advantage of different brands of contact lens solutions and eye drops, depending on what's on sale?

-A: Recently published research has shown significant incompatabilities between newer contact lens materials and some contact lens care products.
+A: Recently published research has shown significant incompatibilities between newer contact lens materials and some contact lens care products.
 The result is irritation and increased risk of more serious problems.
 Clearly, not all care products are the same.
 You should avoid problems by first checking with your contact lens specialist before switching lens care products.
 Back to Top

 Q: Recently I have noticed a 'general fog' which affects my vision like my lens is not clean.
 This usually comes on after a few hours of contact lens wear.
 What would cause this?